Laughing Hyena

 The yellow words in today’s Connections

-The theme is playing surfaces.
-The four answers are dirt, grass, ice and turf.
+The theme is parts of a baseball glove.
+The four answers are fingers, heel, pocket and webbing.

 The green words in today’s Connections